 You should be familiar with using the macOS Terminal command line.

-We will be using Homebrew to install the latest bash version.
+I am using Homebrew to install the latest bash version.
 The version that comes with macOS is very old, and it’s not being updated because of licensing issues.
 Homebrew is very easy to install; please refer to their website for instructions.

 You may need to update your PATH